google-developer-training/basic-android-kotlin-compose-training-superheroes/README.md

 Superheroes app
 =================================

-Material themeing is used to display a list of super heroes in this app.
+Material theming is used to display a list of superheroes in this app.
-The app also demonstrates simple aminations.
+The app also demonstrates simple animations.

 Pre-requisites